nzolotoff/CarAnimate/README.md

 ## Features

-- **Two-directional Movement**: The car smoothly animates both from left to right and from right to left
+- **Two-directional Movement**: The car smoothly animates both from left to right or from right to left
 - **Wheel Animation**: Wheels rotate continuously while the car is in motion
 - **Body Element Animation**: Each element of the car's body bounces with a delayed wave effect, creating a suspension-like visual